San Beda–Perpetual rivalry: Basketball Statistics

-Also called as New Age Rivalry, Perpetual has established itself as a perennial contender for the modern times, their path to the title has always been blocked by San Beda.
-The University of Perpetual Help has made the Final Four for the fifth time in the last seven seasons, only to be ousted by eventual champion San Beda College every single time.
+Also called as New Age Rivalry, Perpetual has emerged as a steady contender in the modern era, but its path to the championship has consistently been blocked by San Beda.
+In seasons 88, 89, 90, 92, and 94, Perpetual finished the eliminations as the fourth seed and was eliminated in the semifinals by top-seeded San Beda.
+In each of those seasons, San Beda went on to win the championship.

 Men's basketball results

 The final four was instituted in 1997; prior to that the first and second round winners, plus the team with the best overall standing if it did not win either round, participated in the championship round to determine the champion.